 Inside: Learn one phrase that will help your child get unstuck when a challenge shows up.
 If your child says, “I can’t” or wants to give up, this is the best response.

-I took two sips of coffee, sat on the couch and immediately noticed my strong-willed child hopped into the car after school, the scowl on his face said it all.
-I’d been parenting for less than 2 minutes this afternoon and I could already feel the cloud of frustration between us.
+I took two sips of coffee, sat on the couch and immediately noticed my strong-willed child creeping down the stairs.
+The scowl on his face said it all.
+I’d been parenting for less than 2 minutes this morning and I could already feel the cloud of frustration between us.

 Everything was blurry.

-Before backing out of the parking space, I turned to the back seat trying to look as empathetic as possible.
-“Looks like you had a bad day.
-Do you want to go to the park?”
+I wanted to start the day positive, so I stood up and turned to the stairs trying to look as empathetic as possible.
+“Looks like you’re upset.
+Do you want to play a bit before starting school?”

 He was more despondent than ever.
-“No, I just want to go home!”
+“No, I hate school.
+I’m not doing it!”

-Driving home, I started thinking about how much he loves school, but also how frustrating and challenging it is for him some days.
+I started thinking about how much my child used to love school, and also how frustrating and challenging it is for him some days.